HoraceShmorace/check-viewability/README.md

 ### \[watcher].track Options
-An object who's properties configure viewability tracking for a single HTML element.
+An object with properties to configure viewability tracking for a single HTML element.

 | property | type | default | description |
 |----------|------|---------|-------------|